mjordan/claw_rest_ingester/README.md

 # Islandora CLAW REST Ingester

 Proof of concept script to ingest a batch of nodes and accompanying JPEG, TIFF, or JP2 images using Islandora CLAW's REST interface.
-REST workflow is based on that described in https://github.com/Islandora-CLAW/islandora/pull/76.

 ## Installation